chase-moskal/magical/readme.md

 for the love of god, if you're writing a web components library, do not call `customElements.define` in those component modules.

-be polite, and allow us the opportunity to augment your elements, rename them, apply a css theme, and then we can register our augmented elements
+be polite, and allow us the opportunity to augment your elements, rename them, apply a css theme, and then we can register our augmented elements.

 so, when we're making a library, we like to have a function like `getElements` that returns all the library's elements classes.

-then it's easy for anybody to apply a css them and register the elements:
+then it's easy for anybody to apply a css theme and register the elements:

 ```js
 import {registerElements, themeElements} from "@chasemoskal/magical"